BIATeam/BIADocs/docs/40-DeveloperGuide/140-FileQueuing.md

     file.Data = File.ReadAllBytes(filePath);
 ```

-### How to recieve a file
+### How to receive a file

-To recieve a file, create an observer of FileQueueDto
+To receive a file, create an observer of FileQueueDto

 ```csharp
 	public class FileReceiverHandler : IObserver<FileQueueDto>